solliancenet/tech-immersion-data-ai/environment-setup/data/3/README.md

 2. Select **+ Gateway subnet** to add a Gateway subnet.
 3. Accept all the default values, and select **OK**.

+#### Add Virtual Network Gateway

+1. In the Azure portal, create a Virtual Network Gateway, and associate it to the SQL MI VNet.
+2. On the VNet Gateway, add a Point-to-site configuration with the IP range: 10.2.1.0/24 or something similar.

 #### Create ContosoAutoDb database

 - A `ContosoAutoDb` database should be created, from the **ContosoAutoDb.bak** file (found under lab-files/data/3), as a shared read-only database for attendees.